nichoth/nichoth/src/_posts/dev-diary-factory-factory.md

 -------

-[This app template](https://github.com/nichoth/template-ts-preact-htm-app) shows the architecture in a re-usable format.
+[This app template](https://github.com/nichoth/template-ts-preact-htm-app) shows this architecture in a re-usable format.